Mortgage Basics

 A Mortgage is a Home Loan

-At its core, a mortgage is a home loan where you offer the bank your home a collateral for the loan.
-It’s like a car loan where you offer the car as collateral for the loan but different from an unsecured loan in which you don’t offer the lender anything you own as collateral.
+At its core, a mortgage is a home loan in which you offer the bank your home as collateral.
+It’s similar to a car loan in which you offer the car as collateral.

-If you miss too many payments or significantly alter the value of the property offered as collateral (home or car) then you will have broken the loan agreement and the lender will ask for the full loan amount back or ask a judge to force you to sell the property to pay them back.
+If you miss too many payments or significantly alter the value of the property offered as collateral (home or car), then you will have broken the loan agreement, and the lender will ask for the entire loan amount back or ask a judge to force you to sell the property to pay them back.

-When a lender gives you money for a home loan they register their name on the “title” to your home.
-The title is like a certificate of ownership that is held on record by the province where you live.
+When a lender gives you money for a home loan, they register their name on the “title” to your home.
+The title is like a certificate of ownership held on record by the province where you live.
 Anyone can search provincial land titles and see who lent you your mortgage.

-There is a lot of trust involved in a home loan because the lender will give you a loan that typically takes 25 to 30 years to pay off.
-Ideally, you want a lender who is larger and has a reputation to protect.
-They will generally make a bigger effort to work with you if you lose your job or get hit by a big unexpected expense.
+A home loan involves a lot of trust because the lender will give you a loan that typically takes 25 to 30 years to pay off.
+Ideally, you want a larger lender with a reputation to protect.
+They will generally make a greater effort to work with you if you lose your job or experience a significant unexpected expense.
 Not all of the big Canadian mortgage lenders are banks.

 Key Features of a Mortgage

 The biggest mistake that home buyers make is assuming that the interest rate is the only feature of a mortgage.
-Mortgages are complex loans and lenders combine their features in different ways in an effort to differentiate themselves.
-Mortgage Sandbox has looked at all the different ways of combining mortgage features and we estimate there are potentially 90,000 different feature combinations.
+Mortgages are complex loans, and lenders combine their features in different ways to differentiate themselves.
+Mortgage Sandbox has looked at all the different ways of combining mortgage features, and we estimate there are potentially 90,000 different feature combinations.

-Since not all mortgages are the same, you’ll need help to figure out which mortgage is best for you.
+Since not all mortgages are the same, you’ll need help figuring out which is best for you.
 We recommend that you speak to a Mortgage Broker in addition to your primary bank.
-A mortgage broker can give you true mortgage advice and they can pick from most Canadian lenders.
-Your primary bank, may be able to offer you something special to reward you for your loyalty but they will only help you choose from among their selection of mortgage products.
-Whether they are mobile mortgage salespeople or branch staff, mortgage advisors who work for a lender have very little knowledge of mortgages offered by competing lenders and they will never recommend mortgage features that they don’t offer in-house.
+A mortgage broker can give you more impartial mortgage advice because they can pick from most Canadian lenders.
+Your primary bank may be able to offer you some concessions to reward you for your loyalty, but they will only help you choose from among their selection of mortgage products.
+Whether they are mobile mortgage salespeople or branch staff, mortgage advisors who work for a lender have limited knowledge of mortgages offered by competing lenders.
+They will never recommend mortgage features they can’t provide in-house.

 Below is a diagram that depicts how a $100k mortgage gets paid off over time.